NormanSL/CS361_microservice/README.md

 ## Security Considerations

-It's important to note that this microservice lacks several essential security features and is intended for educational purposes only.
+It's important to note that this microservice lacks several essential security features and is intended for educational/demonstration purposes only.
 In a real-world application, you should consider implementing some or all of the following security measures:

 - Password Encryption: Store user passwords securely by encrypting them before storing in the database.